bmsleight/SplendidSnapApp/README.md

 ## Sets of Cards

-The is a splendid selection of sets of cards within the game.
+This is the splendid selection of sets of cards within the game.
 Can you spot the matching cards ?

 ### Social
 ![Screenshot](https://raw.githubusercontent.com/bmsleight/SplendidSnapApp/master/docs/screenshots/Screenshot_20181118-144943.jpg)